 Health and wellbeing services

-Balancing life and study can be challenging.
-It’s important to maintain a healthy physical and mental wellbeing.
-The University offers one of the most comprehensive student support networks in Australia.
+Looking after yourself is important while looking out for others.
+Balancing life and study can be challenging so it’s important to maintain a healthy physical and mental wellbeing.

 Need further support?

 There are a range of support services external to the university designed to help anyone needing support if you are not feeling like your usual self.
 You can access resources and chat to someone from headspace (18 – 25 years), Lifeline, Kids Helpline and Beyond Blue.
 If you identify as LGBTIQA+ and want to speak with a trained counsellor, call Switchboard for free.